 3. Can someone be passive and still be strong?

-4. How can one become less passive?
+4. How can someone become less passive?

 5. Is passive the same as indifferent?